SAP Negotiations • Vendor Management

 +

-Don't just focus on the immediate purchase — set up for the future.
-For cloud/subscription deals, negotiate renewal terms now: cap price increases (e.g. 5% max) at renewal in year 4.
-For on-prem, lock in expansion pricing tied to current discount off list.
-Negotiate contractual protections: swap rights (ability to swap licence types of equal value), termination rights for cloud services if SLAs are consistently missed, language limiting audit frequency, and clauses excluding benign indirect uses from fees.
-If it's not in the contract, it's not guaranteed.
+Focus beyond the immediate purchase.
+For cloud/subscription deals, negotiate renewal terms now: cap price increases at renewal.
+For on-prem, lock in expansion pricing tied to the current discount off list.
+Negotiate contractual protections: swap rights, termination rights for cloud services if SLAs are consistently missed, language limiting audit frequency, and clauses excluding benign indirect uses from fees.

-SAP Contract Negotiation →
+Talk to a SAP Negotiation Specialist →

 🛟